natasjja/3-serverless-patterns/README.md

 There is a project directory for each pattern:

-- `resize-image`: Data Processing Pipeline Pattern
+- `data-processing`: Data Processing Pipeline Pattern
+- `simple-web-service`: Simple Web Service Pattern